Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1004/readme.md

 - **Repository (JobOpeningRepository):** The JobOpeningRepository is an interface that defines the methods for interacting with the database.
 It extends the DomainRepository interface, which provides methods for basic CRUD operations.
+- **Repository (ClientRepository) (only for editing a client):** The ClientRepository is an interface that defines the methods for interacting with the database.
+It extends the DomainRepository interface, which provides methods for basic CRUD operations.

 ## 6. Demonstration